Solar-network/docs/docs/tutorials/deployer/azure.md

 You should only need to input data for three empty fields (Resource Group, Admin Password, and DNS Label), but full details for this section:

 - **Subscription** : If not already on your current one.
 - **Resource Group** :  `Create New` is the only option that will work unless you wish to edit the template yourself.
-We will use My-Swipechain-RG for this guide.
+We will use My-Solar-RG for this guide.
 - **Location** :  Choose your desired region, ensuring it allows the subscription you chose above.
 If in doubt, use the default region when using a Free Trial.
 - **Admin Username** :  This is the account you will use to sign into the server.
 - **Admin Password**:  Secure string and has high complexity requirements.
 - **DNS Label Prefix** : This is the unique DNS name that you are giving to this VM.
 It is mandatory that this name be unique in the Location Datacenter as a whole (It will self-check after input) - Remember this for easy SSH establishment.
 - **Ubuntu OS Version** : Only option is 16.04-LTS at this time.
-- **SwipechainNSG Name** :  This is the name for the firewall group to permit SSH as well as Swipechain Node/Explorer port access to this VM.
+- **SolarNSG Name** :  This is the name for the firewall group to permit SSH as well as Solar Node/Explorer port access to this VM.

 ![Image 2](./assets/setup-with-azure/2.png)